 The one bedroom, 500 square foot single wide was purchased by Sofie Howard, the owner of an LA-based photography studio Commune Images.
 The mobile home was transformed with the help of design firm Commune.

 Sofie is an avid surfer that had wanted to buy a home in Paradise Cove for as long as she could remember.
 She mentions in an interview with Dwell that she found the “dinkiest, cheapest, grossest trailer in the park, which needed some love.”
 The description certainly doesn’t apply to the home now!

-Exterior of the Mobile Home Makeover
+The exterior of a Colorful Malibu Mobile Home Makeover

 One of the most unique aspects of the home is the exterior paint design.
 Lively color choices in sharp angles and accent stripes hints toward a retro vibe.

-Interior of the Mobile Home Makeover
+Interior of the Colorful Malibu Mobile Home Makeover

-Limited space required Sofie to utilize multi-purpose furniture such as the custom built daybeds with storage areas underneath.
+Limited space required Sofie to utilize multi-purpose furniture such as the custom-built daybeds with storage areas underneath.
 These beds are perfect for Sofie’s children and visitors to sleep.
 Natural wood shelving provides plenty of additional storage as well.
-Sustainable cork flooring is perfect for a beach side bungalow and offsets the deep blue ceiling that’s used throughout the home.
+Sustainable cork flooring is perfect for a beachside bungalow and offsets the deep blue ceiling that’s used throughout the home.

 Also, Sofie mentions on Dwell that she “wanted it to still look like a trailer—we didn’t want to pretend it was a house or a McMansion.”